NSW Koori Knockout: Concept

-Following a meeting at the Clifton Hotel, a well-known gathering place for Kooris in Redfern in the 1960s & 70s, the Koorie United committee proposed holding a statewide Knockout competition.
-Prior to this there had been many town-based knockout football and basketball competitions.
-However, the establishment of the Knockout set out with some different objectives.
-Bob Morgan says:
+After a meeting at the Clifton Hotel, a popular venue for the Koori community in Redfern during the 1960s and 70s, the Koorie United committee suggested organizing a statewide Knockout competition.
+Before this initiative, there were numerous town-based knockout events for football and basketball.
+However, the creation of this Knockout aimed to achieve distinct goals.
+According to Bob Morgan:

 Our concept at the time was to also have a game where people who had difficulty breaking into the big time would be on show.
 They could put their skills on show and the talent scouts would come and check them out.

 The Knockout was formed with a view to providing a stage for the many talented Aboriginal footballers playing at the time who had been overlooked by the talent scouts.
 Although there were some notable exceptions, like Bruce (La Pa) Stewart playing on the wing for Easts and field goal specialist, Eric Simms, with South Sydney, Aboriginal footballers experienced difficulty breaking into the big time.
 It was thought the Knockout would provide a chance for Aboriginal footballers to get noticed, where for reasons of racism and lack of country-based recruitment they were overlooked.
 There was also some talk of entering an all-Aboriginal side in the National Rugby League competition.
 But the instigation of the Knockout was intended to be far more than sporting competition, as original committee member Bob Morgan said:

 The Knockout was never simply about football, it was about family, it was about community, it was getting people to come together and enjoy and celebrate things rather than win the competition football.